MrLad01/Result-Summary-Frontend-Mentors/frontend/README.md

 ### Continued development

 I'll really love to develop more on the screen responsiveness.
-I have not gotten a hold of the middle sized screens(for tablet devices and so on) and I'm looking developing on that.
+I have not gotten a hold of the middle sized screens(for tablet devices and so on) and I'm looking forward to developing on that.

 ### Useful resources